mrwormhole/mrwormhole.github.io/content/posts/a-christmas-gift-for-language-learners.md

 Usage of laverna:
   -file string
-        filename path that is used for reading YAML file -n int
+        filename path that is used for reading YAML file -workers int
-        generation number that is used in output filenames (default 1) -workers int
         maximum number of concurrent downloads (default 20)
 ```